-So what are the differences between a Shimano Dura-Ace and XTR rotors?
+Ever wondered about the differences between the Shimano Dura-Ace (RT-CL900) and XTR (RT-MT900) disc brake rotors?

-Both the Dura-Ace and XTR rotors have 900 at the end, which indicates they’re Shimano’s top-of-the-line models.
+The Shimano Dura-Ace and XTR rotors have 900 at the end, indicating they’re Shimano’s top-of-the-line disc rotors.
 Pay attention to the letters before the 900.

 The rotors use the Shimano ICE and Freeza Technologies for efficient heat dissipation.
 The main difference lies in their design.

-- Both have four arms that curve with the wheel rotation connecting to the braking surface.
+Both Dura-Ace rotors have four arms that curve with the wheel rotation connecting to the braking surface.

-- Dura-Ace SM-RT900 rotor has larger cooling fins which makes them look more solid and aero.
+On the other hand, the Dura-Ace SM-RT900 rotor has larger cooling fins, making them look more solid and aero.

-- Four arms at a 90º angle for 140mm and 160mm, and five arms for 180mm and 203mm rotors to provide additional strength.
+The XTR rotor has four arms at a 90º angle for 140mm and 160mm size and five arms for 180mm and 203mm rotors to provide additional strength.

 Braking performance

-With the difference in rotor design, many have claimed that the XTR rotors have a slight edge in braking performance.
-This is because the pros use them on the long and steep descends in the Tour de France, where the braking performance is tested to its limits.
+With the difference in rotor designs, many cyclists claimed that the XTR rotors (RT-MT900) have a slight edge in braking performance.
+The pros use them on the long and steep descends in the Tour de France, where the braking performance is tested to its limits.

-Besides that, many also assumed that because they’re designed for mountain bikes, they should perform better.
+Besides that, many cyclists also assumed they should perform better because they’re designed for mountain bikes.

 One of the main reasons cyclists, especially the weight weenies, prefer the XTR rotors is because it’s lighter.